IOB RD Calculator 2023

 - Wealth Gained: Interest income on recurring deposits.

 - Total Corpus created: Sum of all monthly investments and the wealth gained.
 In other words, it is the maturity amount that one receives at the end of their investment tenure.

 One can use the IOB RD calculator online for free.
 The calculator is very simple and easy to use.
 Entering the details such as monthly deposit amount and IOB recurring deposit rate helps in determining the maturity value.
 The calculator automatically computes the wealth created from an investment.
 Furthermore, the calculator works on the future value formula to determine the maturity value of the investment.
 The following example helps in understanding the IOB RD calculator better.

 Ms Neerja plans to invest INR 30,000 per month in a recurring deposit scheme for five years.
-The IOB recurring deposit rate is 6.80%.
+Assuming IOB recurring deposit rate as 5.85%.
 The maturity value of the investment for Ms Neerja using the IOB RD calculator is:

 The following are the RD Calculator inputs:

 - IOB RD Interest Rate: 5.85%

 On entering the above inputs, the calculator displays the following outputs: